centrifugal/centrifugo/docs/content/install.md

 ./centrifugo genconfig
 ```

-It generates secret keys automatically and creates configuration file `config.json` in current directory (by default) so you can finally run Centrifugo instance:
+It generates secret keys automatically and creates configuration file `config.json` in a current directory (by default) so you can finally run Centrifugo instance:

 ```bash
 ./centrifugo --config=config.json
 ```

-We will talk about configuration in detail in next sections.
+We will talk about a configuration in detail in next sections.

 You can also put or symlink `centrifugo` into your `bin` OS directory and run it from anywhere: